 Basic Medical Sciences

 Non-acupuncture books – up to 2 hours per item by submission of listed learning outcomes, critique or synopsis

 Non-acupuncture articles – 1 hour per article by submission of listed learning outcomes, critique or synopsis

 Unsuccessful candidates will be offered advice intended to improve the chances of success after subsequent reapplication.

-Candidates who are referred and wish to appeal against this decision should write to the Chairman of the Competence, Accreditation and Examining Board, c/o the BMAS office, within four weeks with full details of the nature of his/her appeal.
-The Assessor(s) who made the original decision to refer the candidate will provide a written report to the Chairman stating the basis on which the decision was made.
+Candidates who are referred and wish to appeal against this decision should write to the Chair of the Competence, Accreditation and Examining Board, c/o the BMAS office, within four weeks with full details of the nature of his/her appeal.
+The Assessor(s) who made the original decision to refer the candidate will provide a written report to the Chair stating the basis on which the decision was made.

 1. the details of the candidate’s appeal

 3. the candidate’s certificates of course attendance, and other relevant documents.

 The candidate will be informed of the Chair’s decision in writing.
 This decision will be final and binding.
 Any comments concerning the process of assessment, as opposed to the assessment result, should be addressed to the President of the BMAS.